Edgecension/Managing-File-Permissions-In-Linux/README.md

 Here you can see that only *researcher2* has *execute* permissions.
 It was previously determined that the group had *execute* permissions, so I used the **chmod** command to remove them.
 The *researcher2* user already had *execute* permissions, so they did not need to be added.

+## Summary
+Multiple permissions were changed to match the level of authorization the organization requested for files and directories in the *projects* directory.
+Using **ls -la** as a starting point to check the permissions for the directory and informed my decisions in the following steps.
+Then **chmod** command was used multiple times to change the permissions on files and directories.